happppya/tchat/README.md

 #GIFS WONT WORK WITHOUT AN API KEY
 get a giphy api key and inside a folder named .env put in GIPHY_API_KEY="\<insert key\>"

+login.html, signup.html, manifest.json, and popup.html are currently just hopes and dreams and aren't part of the site